mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

 - As a user, I want to be able to see a plot for the class average data of a course in five years.

+- As a user, I want to be able to see a bar chart for the grade distribution data of a course in five years.

 - As a user, I want to be able to get the five year average for the course that I input, thought by the professor of the section that I input.